 A Closer Look at the Need to Get It “Just Right”

-Perfectionism often hides in plain sight.
+You might be wondering, “what is perfectionism?”
+Perfectionism is one of the core struggles I address in Anxiety, Perfectionism & Burnout therapy.
+When clients ask “what is perfectionism?” the answer often includes both the visible drive for success and the hidden fear of failure.
+It often hides in plain sight.
 On the surface, it can look like success, diligence, and high standards.
-However, underneath it all, there’s often a quiet inner pressure—one that whispers, “This isn’t good enough.
+However, underneath it all, there’s often a quiet inner pressure, one that whispers, “This isn’t good enough.
 You’re not good enough.”

 Although perfectionism can resemble healthy striving, it’s fundamentally different.
 True growth encourages curiosity and resilience.
 In contrast, perfectionism ties your value to performance.
 Every mistake feels like a threat.
 Every success can quickly become the new baseline.